Capitalists for Capitalism

 Section 5.
 Two Futures

-Nothing guarantees that progress will continue.
-There is every possibility that humanity will regress.
-And it is up to those at the forefront of the most powerful system for progress to do what they can to advance it.
+Nothing guarantees that progress will continue - there is every possibility that humanity will regress.
+And it is up to those at the forefront of the most powerful system for progress, to do what they can to advance it.

 With capitalists standing up for capitalism, though, a very different path is possible: Imagine young people dreaming of being entrepreneurs, executives, innovators who want to create value previously thought impossible.
 Imagine a world without poverty, where life expectancy is well over 100 years, literacy is universal, average per capita GDP is another 1,000x greater than it is today.
-Imagine people see business as an opportunity to express their individuality and opportunities.
+Imagine people seeing business as an opportunity to express their individuality and opportunities.

-This is a call for capitalists to bring about the latter future by being for capitalism
+This is a call for capitalists to bring about the latter future by being for capitalism.